 The water system:

-Horsham’s public water system obtains water via a subsurface supply withdrawn from 15 wells located throughout the Township.
-The Authority’s collective DRBC allocation for its 15 wells is 83.36 million gallons over 30 days.
+Horsham’s public water system consists of 15 wells that are strategically located throughout the Township.
+The Authority’s collective DRBC allocation for its 15 wells is 83.36 million gallons over rolling 30 days.

 Horsham’s water system is divided into two zones divided generally by Keith Valley Road and Tennis Avenue.
 The high zone consists of the portion of the Township west of the above mentioned boundary delineation and the low zone is to the east.